christiandudel/dtms/README.md

   rewards.
-- Inference: analytic standard errors and variance-covariance matrix for transition probabilities; for all quantities inference using the bootstrap, the block bootstrap, and parametric bootstrap, supporting parallel computing.
+- Inference: analytic standard errors and variance-covariance matrix for transition probabilities; for all quantities inference using the resampling bootstrap, the block bootstrap, and a parametric bootstrap, supporting parallel computing.
 - Other features: simulation of Markov chains using the package [markovchain](https://cran.r-project.org/web/packages/markovchain);
   survey weights (experimental); irregular time intervals (experimental).
 - Examples: the package comes with two simulated data sets which are used for examples.
 These are described further below.
-The input data and code for the simulations is available at
+The input data and code for the simulated data is available at
   <https://github.com/christiandudel/dtms_data/>.

-The documentation provided below does currently not cover all features.
+The documentation provided below does currently not describe all features of the package.

 ## Content